Kotlin/KEEP/proposals/context-parameters.md

 **§2.2** *(`implicit` function)*: We also provide a generic way to obtain a value by type from the context.
 It allows access to context parameters even when declared using `_`, or within the body of a lambda.

 * Implementations are encouraged, but not required, to mark this function as `inline`.
+* If possible, type inference for type variable `A` should be restricted (for example, using `@NoInfer`).
+Developers are expected to use the function with explicit type arguments.

 ```kotlin
 context(ctx: A) fun <A> implicit(): A = ctx